miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 found that spirit captured in the Amiga Computer of many years ago.
 Positive future, folks!

+## Taking Control of Your Own Mental Future Through Local Solutions

 It need not be bleak, no matter what the algorithms try to feed us.
 Shape and craft your own minds on what we need the future to be, and not on what it seems like it's becoming.
 It's a feedback loop.
 So, shout out what you want to hear